Zaid-Ajaj/SAFE.Simplified/README.md

  - `LiveClientTests` runs a standalone web application at `http://localhost:8085` that shows test results from the unit tests and recompiles whenever the tests change.
  - `Pack` builds and packs both server and client into the `{solutionRoot}/dist` directory after running unit tests of both projects.
 You can run the result application using `dotnet Server.dll` in the `dist` directory.
  - `PackNoTests` builds and packs both server and client projects into `{solutionRoot}/dist` without running tests.
+ - `InstallAnalyzers` installs [F# code analyzers](https://github.com/ionide/FSharp.Analyzers.SDK).
+You can configure which analyzers to install from the build target itself.

 > NOTE: while inside your IDE, build targets like `Clean` and restore can fail because the IDE locks cached asset files inside of `obj` directories which disallows the target from deleting them.
 When this happens, you have to close the IDE and run the targets from the terminal.
 Do not run build targets while running the application.